RedHatProductSecurity/component-registry/docs/user_guide.md

 Upstream path could mean a few things, for example it could include golang modules or packages with the upstream path in the name.
 Alternatively it could mean the upstream path from which we obtain the source code for some build.

-Regardless everything in Component Registry is a component, so we can utilize regular expression parameters to search for components with a substring in the name, eg for a go package:
+Regardless everything in Component Registry is a component, so we can utilize regular expressions to search for components with a substring in the name, eg:

 ```bash
 curl -s 'https://{CORGI_HOST}/api/v1/components?re_name=github.com/ulikunitz/xz' | jq '.results[] | .purl'